-Vanessa truly had no idea what to wear (an everyday issue for her), so she was pretty open to anything.
-She went to BHLDN by herself with thoughts of a mermaid dress, but her pear-shaped body (and love of cookies) said otherwise.
+Vanessa honestly had no idea what to wear, so she was pretty open to anything.
+She went to BHLDN by herself with thoughts of a mermaid dress.
+But her pear-shaped body (and love of cookies) said otherwise.
 She ultimately gave full control to the stylist and asked her what would fit her body.
-The stylist suggested a two-piece dress that accentuated all the right curves and hid the areas she was uncomfortable with.
+The stylist suggested a two-piece dress that accentuated all the right curves and hid the uncomfortable areas.

 Lyndsey decided on a classic dress that would be timeless for years to come.

 We also tried to incorporate as many personal touches as possible.
-The white wine that we served (Joel Gott Sauvignon Blanc) was the wine that we drank together on our first date.
-The bridesmen’s ties were a constellation pattern and the ring bearer’s bow tie had astronauts on it which tied into Lyndsey’s career as an Aerospace Engineer and her love of space.
+The white wine we served (Joel Gott Sauvignon Blanc) was the wine we drank together on our first date.
+The bridesmen’s ties were a constellation pattern, and the ring bearer’s bow tie had astronauts on it.
+Which tied into Lyndsey’s career as an Aerospace Engineer and her love of space.

-The coffee beans were from our favorite coffee shop that imports Colombian coffee (The Boy & The Bear) and paid homage to Vanessa’s Colombian heritage.
+The coffee beans were from our favorite coffee shop, The Boy & The Bear.
+That imported Colombian coffee and paid homage to Vanessa’s Colombian heritage.
 Both of our dads have passed away, so we included something special of each of theirs in the day.
 We had Vanessa’s dad’s hat sitting on the couch next to her mom, and the blue slate agate stones at our welcome table were from Lyndsey’s dad’s home.

 We had a blanket from our engagement shoot and a blanket that Lyndsey’s aunt knitted for us on the couches for people to use.
-We also chose to serve all of our favorite food, like Mac and Cheese balls with homemade ranch (Lyndsey’s all-time favorite), a deconstructed California roll, an Asian noodle dish, and street tacos.
+Also, we chose to serve all of our favorite food, like Mac and Cheese balls with homemade ranch.
+Lyndsey’s all-time favorite, a deconstructed California roll, an Asian noodle dish, and street tacos.

 We also had our dog, Maddie, be a flower girl.

-We loved the idea of having polaroids from the day, so we got a big picture frame and removed the glass and backing off of it, stapled some on some wire, and V made a sign that said “snap it, shake it, sign it, hang it” (so clever) and voila!
+We loved the idea of having polaroids from the day.
+So we got a big picture frame and removed the glass and backing off of it.
+Stapled some on some wire, and Vanessa made a sign that said “snap it, shake it, sign it, hang it” and voila!
 The cookie wall was V’s idea, but our caterer loved it and made the wall for us so that they could use it for future events.

-Our advice to other couples planning their wedding day is to go with your gut and do not have this wedding for anyone else but yourselves.
-Don’t get caught up in the people not making an effort to wish you well or attend, and don’t go too far up your own ass about different shades of blue (guilty, lol).”
+Our advice to other couples planning their wedding day is to go with your gut and not have this wedding for anyone else but yourself.
+Don’t get caught up in the people not making an effort to wish you well or attend, and don’t go too far up your ass about different shades of blue.